Lighting 102: One More Thing

 We've also learned how to identify and control the zones of light that fall onto our subjects: diffused highlight, specular highlight, diffused shadow, diffused highlight to shadow transfer.

-I spent 20 years after learning my basic lighting skills without truly grasping the importance of color.
-Which is why my photos looked more lt—and less real.
+I spent 20 years after learning my basic lighting skills blissfully unaware the importance of color.
+Which is why my photos looked more lit, and less real.
+Lighting 103, which focuses on color, is designed to help other photographers avoid that same mistake.

 New to Strobist?
 Start here | Or jump right to Lighting 101